iQube-Protocol/iQubeBeta-Program/docs/operating-manual/docs/getting-started/why-iqubes-matter.md

 - blakQubes: private payloads, encrypted and selectively accessible.
 - tokenQubes: cryptographic keys that enforce access and control.

-Together, these allow information to be:
+Together, these allow knowledge and intelligence to be:

 - Verifiable (anchored to Bitcoin through the Decentralized Network of Validation, or DNV).
 - Interoperable (usable across Bitcoin, Ethereum, Solana, and other chains without bridges).